Take a tour of the United Arab Emirates as a movie set!

 This has to have number one ranking, right? , I mean some of these scenes are just amazing – ok completely unbelievable but what a setting.

 Famous Sights: From the Liwa Desert to Emirates Palace it’s a real showcase of the UAE and Abu Dhabi Emirate in particular – from the luxurious and opulency to the vast open spaces of the Empty Quarter.

-Take a little sneak peak at these spectacular scenes from Fast & Furious 7
+Take a little sneak peek at these spectacular scenes from Fast & Furious 7

 How to live like the stars: Visitors can simply walk into the Emirates Palace to take a look around – most tourists at the very least jump off to have their photo taken here!
 To go inside the palace you should really be staying or have a meal booking (just say you do at the door, it’s not strict – but DO be dressed respectfully).

 Oh and if you want fast cars, you might find a few in the valet parking at pretty much every hotel, but for a hands-on experience, you need to head out to Ferrari World at Yas Island.
-Not only do they have the second largest indoor theme park in the world with the world’s fastest roller coaster, but you can take a Ferrari driving experience – click here to learn more.
+Not only is it one of the largest indoor theme park in the world with the world’s fastest roller coaster, but you can take a Ferrari driving experience – click here to learn more.

-Where to stay: You can actually stay inside both Emirates Palace and Ethiad Towers!
+Where to stay: You can actually stay inside both Emirates Palace and Etihad Towers!
 Yes, it’s a surprise to many that Emirates Palaces is not actually the Royal Family’s palace but a mega hotel, managed by Kempinski.
-(The Royal Palace is next door).
+(The real palace is next door).